 - Solar panels are included within the designs to provide sustainable energy for the buildings.

 - Currently the vessels arriving to Marchwood Port cannot connect to shore side power.
 However, we are safeguarding land so that we can deliver shore to ship power infrastructure in the future when vessels using the port are able to make use of this.

 The port will continue to have fencing around the perimeter and there will be no public access for safety and defence security.

-If planning permission is granted by New Forest District Council in the Autumn of 2021 work could begin onsite soon after.
+If planning permission is granted by New Forest District Council in 2021 work could begin onsite soon after.
 A Construction Management Plan will need to be agreed with NFDC in advance of work commencing onsite and will detail how the construction will be managed to limit the impact on the local community, environment and wildlife.
 The earthworks strategy has been developed to maximise the use of onsite material and minimise any import or export of materials with opportunities for any material required to be brought in via sea rather than road.
 If you would like to be kept updated on developments at the port, please sign up for updates.